-NASA's Earth Science Data and Information System (ESDIS) Metrics System (EMS) collects information from all ingest, archive and distribution interfaces throughout EOSDIS and analyzes data on the use of products and services stored in databases or delivered via the Internet.
-Specifically, EMS collects and organizes various data file metrics from Earth Observation System Data and Information System (EOSDIS) Data Providers.
-The metrics data and the analysis reports generated from EMS provides NASA managers the information needed to determine how to best apply resources to support the science community.
+NASA's Earth Science Data and Information System (ESDIS) Metrics System (EMS) collects information from all ingest, archive, and distribution interfaces throughout NASA's Earth Observing System Data and Information System (EOSDIS) and analyzes data on the use of products and services stored in databases or delivered via the internet.
+Specifically, EMS collects and organizes various data file metrics from EOSDIS Data Providers.
+The metrics data and the analysis reports generated from EMS provide NASA managers the information needed to determine how to best apply resources to support the science community.

 What is Web Analytics?

-- Traditionally web analytics are considered the analysis of data captured on a website: click-throughs, page views, path analysis, recency & frequency, etc.
+- Traditionally web analytics are considered the analysis of data captured on a website: click-throughs, page views, path analysis, recency and frequency, etc.

 EMS replaced the traditional IBM NetInsight web analytics program in 2017 with the digital analytics product Google Analytics 360.

 - Visit the EMS Training Page and Digital Analytics Training Page on the Earthdata Wiki

 - For internal users with an Earthdata Login, click EMS to access the APEX system.
 Digital Analytics tool accessibility is available through the Earthdata Wiki ESDIS Data File and Digital Analytics Dashboard, as is some basic introductory information on tool functionality